History of San Marino: 20th century

 An important turning-point in the political and social life of the country took place on March 25, 1906, when the Arengo met; out of 1,477 heads of family, 805 were present.
-Each head of family received a ballot which contained two questions: the first asking if the Government of San Marino should be headed by a Principal and Sovereign Council, and the second, if the number of members of the Council should be proportionate between the city population and the rural population.
+Each head of family received a ballot which contained two questions: the first asking if the Government of San Marino should be headed by a Principal and Sovereign Council, and the second, if the number of members of the council should be proportionate between the city population and the rural population.
 This was the first move towards a referendum and true democracy in San Marino.
 In the past, similar attempts were made by people such as Pietro Franciosi, but without results.
 In the same year a second referendum took place on May 5 dealing with the first electoral laws and on June 10 the first political elections in San Marino's history resulted in a victory of the exponents of democracy.

 World War I

 While Italy declared war on Austria-Hungary on 23 May 1915, San Marino remained neutral.
 Italy, suspecting that San Marino could harbour Austrian spies who could be given access to its new radiotelegraph station, tried to forcefully establish a detachment of Carabinieri on its territory and then suspended any telephone connections with the Republic when it did not comply.

 Two groups of 10 volunteers each did join Italian forces in the fighting on the Italian front, the first as combatants and the second as a medical corps operating a Red Cross field hospital.
 It was the presence of this hospital that later caused Austrian authorities to suspend diplomatic relations with San Marino.

 Although propaganda articles appeared in The New York Times as early as 4 June 1915 claiming that San Marino declared war on Austria-Hungary, the republic never entered the war.
+The Riminese earthquake of 16 August 1916 affected San Marino; several houses in Serravalle collapsed.
+Two houses were damaged in the earlier earthquake on 17 May 1916.